alhuissi/alhuissi/README.md

-Web Developer specialized in Javascript frameworks and libraries (Vue, React, and NodeJS) .
+Software engineer specialized in Javascript frameworks and libraries (Vue, React, and NodeJS) .
 I also have experience with cloud development (Google Cloud and AWS), Typescript, React Native, NestJS, Next, NX, Python, Express, Wordpress, Shopify and UI/UX design.
 I am very curious about machine learning and blockhain development, topics that I'm currently studying on my own.
 <!--
 **alhuissi/alhuissi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.